 I eventually found a recipe in The Complete Book of Small Batch Preserving that I adapted for flavor and to be more in line with USDA tested recipes (see note below recipe for more details).
 This recipe added a bit of dry wine which seemed to offset the flavor of the vinegar that’s needed for safety when canning low-acid ingredients like peppers.
 Well, I think it’s the wine- I’m not sure if that’s the reason or not, but I do know these are SO good and have become a must-make for me each year!

 Brian?
 Not so much, since he thinks roasted peppers are “slimy.”
-Whatever.
-I use these on pizza, sandwiches, in salads, and in my favorite easy bread/cracker spread.
+Whatever – the more for me.
+I love these on pizza, sandwiches, in salads, and on my favorite easy bread and cracker spread.

 3. Immediately transfer the peppers to a ziplock baggie or tight-lidded container.
 Close the container and let them sit for at least 15 minutes for the skins to soften and be easier to peel.